Childbirth and Child-Raising Programs for Working Mothers and Fathers

 You must make a written request to your employer in order to take childcare leave.
 First, consult with your company about taking parental leave, and then submit the parental leave application form to your company at least one month before the start of the leave (or two weeks before, depending on the company's policy).

 Disadvantageous treatment, such as termination, rejection of contract renewal or demotion are prohibited for reason of an employee being pregnant, giving birth, taking childcare leave or other such reason.
-In addition, an employer is obligated to prevent harassment in the workplace relating to pregnancy, childbirth and childcare leave.
+In addition, an employer is obligated to prevent harassment in the workplace relating to pregnancy, childbirth or taking childcare or family-care leave.
 If you are subjected to harassment, first consult with your employer.
 If you encounter any difficulties, please consult with the prefectural labor bureau as well.

 After taking childcare lleave, consider using the following systems to continue working while raising your child.